Mr-Byte/AnalogRedstone/README.md

 * Analog Counter
     - Outputs a signal between 0 and 15, adjusted up or down by pulsing the I+ and I- sides
 * Capacitor
-    - Block the charges to some capacity while being fed a redstone signal and then discharges from 15 to 0 over time.
+    - Block the charges to some capacity while being fed a redstone signal and then discharges from 15 to 0 over time
     - The wave form of the discharge is selectable from linear, cubic, etc
 * Variable repeater
     - Adjustable output strength with adjustable repeater delay